Leon Battista Alberti: Painting

 Giorgio Vasari, who argued that historical progress in art reached its peak in Michelangelo, emphasized Alberti's scholarly achievements, not his artistic talents: "He spent his time finding out about the world and studying the proportions of antiquities; but above all, following his natural genius, he concentrated on writing rather than on applied work."
-Leonardo, who ironically called himself "an uneducated person" (omo senza lettere), followed Alberti in the view that painting is science.
-However, as a scientist, Leonardo was more empirical than Alberti, who was a theorist and did not have similar interest in practice.
-Alberti believed in ideal beauty, but Leonardo filled his notebooks with observations on human proportions, page after page, ending with his famous drawing of the Vitruvian man, a human figure related to a square and a circle.

 In On Painting, Alberti uses the expression "We Painters", but as a painter, or sculptor, he was a dilettante.
 "In painting Alberti achieved nothing of any great importance or beauty", wrote Vasari.
 "The very few paintings of his that are extant are far from perfect, but this is not surprising since he devoted himself more to his studies than to draughtsmanship."
 Jacob Burckhardt portrayed Alberti in The Civilization of the Renaissance in Italy as a truly universal genius.
 "And Leonardo Da Vinci was to Alberti as the finisher to the beginner, as the master to the dilettante.
 Would only that Vasari's work were here supplemented by a description like that of Alberti!
 The colossal outlines of Leonardo's nature can never be more than dimly and distantly conceived."

 Alberti is said to appear in Mantegna's great frescoes in the Camera degli Sposi, as the older man dressed in dark red clothes, who whispers in the ear of Ludovico Gonzaga, the ruler of Mantua.
 In Alberti's self-portrait, a large plaquette, he is clothed as a Roman.
 To the left of his profile is a winged eye.
 On the reverse side is the question, Quid tum? (what then), taken from Virgil's Eclogues: "So what, if Amyntas is dark? (quid tum si fuscus Amyntas?)
 Violets are black, and hyacinths are black."

-Contributions
+Contributions and cultural influence

 Alberti made a variety of contributions to several fields: